 A last will and testament contains instructions about who gets your belongings when you die and lets you choose a guardian for your minor children.
 A will is the first step to creating a solid estate plan, which often includes other documents like a power of attorney, advance directive, or living trust.
-You get a personalized estate plan by downloading the Policygenius app.
+You can get a personalized estate plan from Policygenius.

 Live in another state?
 See our guide to making a will in your state.